potassco/clorm/docs/clorm/quickstart.rst

     instance = AppDB(drivers + items)

-The ``Driver`` and ``Item`` constructors require named parameters that match the declared term names; you cannot use "normal" Python list arguments.
+The ``Driver`` and ``Item`` constructors require named parameters that match the declared term names; you cannot use "normal" Python positional arguments.

-Now, the facts can now be added to the control object and the combined ASP program grounded.
+The facts can now be added to the control object and the combined ASP program grounded.

 .. code-block:: python